Updated: Nov 7

 2. Card Emulation

 However, NFC has some major drawbacks.
 Like, the range of transmission is shorter than Bluetooth.
-It has range of 10cm; another drawback is NFC is quite slower than Bluetooth which is 424kbit/s, compared to Bluetooth which is 2.1Mbit/s.
+It has a range of 10cm; another drawback is NFC is quite slower than Bluetooth which is 424kbit/s, compared to Bluetooth which is 2.1Mbit/s.

 But it does have one major advantage that is fast connectivity, NFC provides the quickest way to set up connections between electronic devices and provides the fastest solution for file transfer between handsets in close proximity.
 It is great for when you’re out of credit, out of data, have no Wi-Fi or carrier signal, or don’t have a cable to do a PC transfer.